JeffreyBull76/CI_project2/README.md

 * Git Commits - I attempted to commit often especially with the complexity of the JS
 * Code Comments - Comments have been added to all files to make future editing easier
 * JS comments - I left fairly verbose comments in to describe the more complex code blocks
-* What I'd do differently - More so than the first project I feel this one taught me how complex code become and how adding seemingly small features or ideas can exponentially balloon the complexity of said code out of control.
-This was a very simply 1 page game, I can see clearer than before how a methodical and clear process would be paramount on a project of any real size.
+* What I'd do differently - More so than the first project I feel this one taught me how complex code can become when adding even seemingly small features or ideas.
+They can exponentially balloon the complexity of said code out of control, and it becomes hard to maintain.
+This was a very simple 1 page game, it is now more obvious to me than before, how a methodical and clear process would be of paramount importance on a project larger in scope and size.

 [Go back](<#table-of-contents>)
 -----------------------------------------